-credit they receive from the Project at the beginning of the month, participants receive a net savings on their bill.
+pay a subscription fee at the end of the month that is less than the projected solar energy bill credit they receive from the Project at the beginning of the month, participants will likely receive a net savings on their bill pursuant to the net crediting authorized in the Order.
 Participants are not required to pay any upfront or additional fees to participate in the Project.